chetan-bisht/real-time-chat-app/README.md

 - **Real-Time Messaging**: Instant communication powered by Socket.io.
 - **Online Status**: Real-time tracking of which users are currently online.
+- **AI Message Polish** ✨: Click the sparkle button to auto-correct grammar, spelling, and clarity of your message using Groq's Llama 3.3-70B model — before you hit send.
 - **Profile Management**: Customizable user profiles with image upload support via Cloudinary.
 - **32 Customizable Themes**: Switch between dozens of DaisyUI themes (Retro, Cyberpunk, Valentine, etc.).
 - **Authentication**: Secure Signup/Login using JWT and Bcrypt.js.